Date TBA; 8:30am – 5:00pm

 Dr. Susan Audino, S.A.Audino & Associates, LLC, Wilmington, DE

 Cannabis is a complex plant with an estimated 500 components of which 100 known cannabinoids and up to 200 terpenes and flavonoids.
 As a federally prohibited schedule 1 drug, several states are self-regulating in the interest of consumer safety.
 Neither the regulations nor the requirements to meet those regulations are straightforward.
-This one day course will broadly cover the current cannabis landscape with particular attention to the regulatory structure and challenges of cannabis testing laboratories and discussion of current “hot” topics such as standard testing, development of standards, the 2018 amended Hemp Bill.
+This one-day course will broadly cover the current cannabis landscape with particular attention to the regulatory structure and challenges of cannabis testing laboratories and discussion of current “hot” topics such as standard testing, development of standards, vaping, and the USDA requirements related to the 2018 amended Hemp Bill.

 WHO SHOULD ATTEND

 Scientists who are interested but not directly involved in the cannabis industry.
 This class is also applicable for persons interested in laboratory testing or regulatory bodies that are currently overseeing cannabis commissions or who are likely to oversee such commission in the near future.

 B. Ancient use in medicinal and religious rituals and recent US history

 C. Selective breeding and chemovars